-I'm an associate post-doc at the Institut Jean Nicod.
-I specialize in topics at the interface of analytic philosophy and linguistic theory, but I'm also interested in core metaphysics, philosophy of mind, and comparative philosophy.
+I am a philosopher specializing in language, with interests in metaphysics, philosophy of mind, and comparative philosophy.
 In the more (not so) distant past, I have done research in the history of philosophy, the history of ideas, and classical studies.
 I'm the holder of a Humboldt Fellowship for Experienced Researchers at the Institute of Philosophy of Freie Universität Berlin, and a laureate of the Fondation des Treilles.
 I did my graduate work across Italy (San Raffaele), France (Institut Jean Nicod, EHESS), and the United States (Harvard, MIT).

 Below some of my recent publications.
 Topics I'm currently exploring include:

 - the zero-shot interpretation of neologisms;

 - the phenomenal correlates of meaning apprehension in speech perception;

 - the interaction between quotation and focus in sign language;